ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 ## What worked?
 (90% accuracy)
 1. densenet sequential with ben on himanchu dataset, using NLLLoss criterion, Adam optimizer

+## Limitation
+1. very much dependent on dataset
+2. disk extraction is good but is very subjective to the dataset
+3. trained on very small dataset

 ## Preliminary
 - [x] create a gmail account (glaucomadetection@gmail.com)